Damilare28/WEB-STACK-IMPLEMENTATION-LAMP-STACK-IN-AWS/README.md

 To test it with a PHP script, an APACHE VIRTUAL HOST will be set up to hold the websites files and folders.

-# STtage 4: APACHE VIRTUAL HOST
+# Stage 4: APACHE VIRTUAL HOST
    ## 1. Creating a directory for PROJECTLAMP using "mkdir" command
 sudo mkdir /var/www/projectlamp
    ## 2. Assign ownership of the directory to my current system user using the $USER environment variable